Mon - Fri (9:00am - 5:00pm)

 Each of these tools comes with specific considerations and nuances.
 Integrating them into a comprehensive estate plan will likely come with clear benefits but doing so requires the guidance of a knowledgeable attorney who focuses in estate planning, particularly when dealing with the intricacies of long-term care and potential Medicaid implications.

-If you or your loved one is already receiving care in a nursing home, it’s not necessarily too late to save.
+If you or your loved one is already receiving care in a nursing home, it is not necessarily too late to save.
 Despite being at this stage, there are still planning strategies that you can implement, although options may be more limited compared to early planning.

 One avenue to explore is spousal protection.
 Under Medicaid spousal impoverishment rules, certain assets can often be shielded for the non-institutionalized spouse if one spouse is in a nursing home.